vexide/internal-documentation/src/simulators/protocol.md

   - port: [AdiPort](#adiport)
   - voltage: float
 - `StartExecution`: Start executing user code.
 This should be treated as a no-op by the backend until it sends a `Ready` [`Event`](#events).
+- `SetBatteryCapacity`: Updates the remaining battery capacity to a new Watt-Hours value.
+If this command is not sent, the simulator must default to a value of 14 Watt-Hours, the maximum capacity of the VEX V5 battery.
+This value may be used by the simulator to help calculate the voltage of the battery.
+Fields:
+  - capacity: float in Watt-Hours

 ## Data types